We use cookies on this site to enhance your experience.

 Housekeeping staff regularly clean common areas such as lounges and hallways.
 However, it is the responsibility of all residents to clean up after their personal use of common areas in residence.
 If areas are left excessively messy or if there is vandalism, the individuals responsible may receive individual damage charges.
 Should Residence Life staff be unable to determine the person(s) responsible, community damage billing may be used to recover the costs of the damage/cleaning.
 Residents are expected to take shared responsibility in encouraging those responsible for damages or messes to come forward.

 Excessive or harassing noise has a significant impact on the residence environment.
 Students must respect the rights of other students and maintain a reasonable level of noise.
-Laurier Residence Life philosophy regarding noise: on person’s right to a quiet environment supersedes another’s right to make noise.
+Laurier Residence Life philosophy regarding noise: one person’s right to a quiet environment supersedes another’s right to make noise.
 Since the above definition can be vague under certain circumstances, defining a reasonable level of noise is ultimately at the discretion of the Residence Life staff.

 To minimize the impact of noise on the residence community, please note the following: